 The food in Hallstatt was very delicious.
-I do wish there would have been more plant based or lighter options in the area, because that’s my favorite kind of food, but traveling is all about trying new things, which is precisely what we did during our visit.
-We enjoyed fish freshly caught from Lake Hallstatt, seasonal vegetables, and we cooked several meals for ourselves in our suite.
+I do wish there would have been more plant-based or lighter options in the area because that’s my favorite kind of food, but traveling is all about trying new things, which is precisely what we did during our visit.
+We enjoyed fish freshly caught from Lake Hallstatt, and seasonal vegetables, and we cooked several meals for ourselves in our suite.
 Below are a few of our favorite places to eat in Hallstatt.

 This lakeside café had great service, and our food was made very quickly.
-Serving standard breakfast foods like eggs, croisssants, coffee, and yoghurt, we were able to dine here quickly and be on our way with ease.
+Serving standard breakfast foods like eggs, croissants, coffee, and yogurt, we were able to dine here quickly and be on our way with ease.
 Everything was delicious, made to our specifications, and very fresh.
-Across from the café is a large grocery store which sells plenty of produce and beverages, which is great if you’re in the area hoping to cook for yourself.
+Across from the café is a large grocery store that sells plenty of produce and beverages, which is great if you’re in the area hoping to cook for yourself.

 Seehotel Grüner Baum

-Just beyond the saltmines is a restaurant with arguably some of the best views in Hallstatt.
+Just beyond the salt mines is a restaurant with arguably some of the best views in Hallstatt.
 Overlooking the lake and the mountains, guests of Rudolfsturm may dine inside or out.
-We elected to dine outside and it was simply breathtaking.
+We elected to dine outside, and it was simply breathtaking.
 The food here was delicious.
-Originally a medieval defense tower, this restaurant has undergone numerous changes over the years, but one things remains the same: you won’t find a restaurant with better views in the entire town.
-In the photo below, you can see the bridge connecting the restaurant to the rest of the trail, and the outdoor seating to the right of the building.
+Originally a medieval defense tower, this restaurant has undergone numerous changes over the years, but one thing remains the same: you won’t find a restaurant with better views in the entire town.
+In the photo below, you can see the bridge connecting the restaurant to the rest of the trail and the outdoor seating to the right of the building.

 What to Do In & Around Hallstatt